Julie Mehta

-Julie B. Mehta teaches at University College, University of Toronto.
+Julie B. Mehta is an Indian author and journalist.
+She teaches at University College, University of Toronto.
 Her course, Asian Cultures in Canada, is endowed by Chancellor Emerita Senator Vivienne Poy.
 Mehta is an author and journalist specializing in Southeast Asia.

 Early life and education

-Julie Mehta holds a master's degree and Ph.D. in English Literature and South Asian Studies and is a gold medallist from Jadavpur University, Calcutta.
+Mehta holds a master's degree and Ph.D. in English Literature and South Asian Studies and is a gold medallist from Jadavpur University, Calcutta.
 At the Centre for South Asian Studies at the University of Toronto, her Ph.D. dissertation is titled "Retrieving Precolonial Identity through the Images of the Divine Feminine in Waterscapes of Postcolonial Fiction."

 Personal life

 She is married to journalist and author Harish C. Mehta.